stefanoborini/pep-keyword/PEP-XXX.rst

 Cons
 ''''
-- According to some sources [3]_ namedtuple is not well developed.
+- According to some sources [#namedtuple]_ namedtuple is not well developed.
   To include it as such important object would probably require rework and improvement;
 - The namedtuple fields, and thus the type, will have to change according